Ryan Strain: Adelaide United

 On 22 September 2017, Strain signed a 1-year scholarship contract with Adelaide United.
 3 months later, he signed a two-year contract extension as a senior player, making him the 30th player to progress from the club's youth team to their senior team.

 Maccabi Haifa

 In June 2021, Strain joined Israeli club Maccabi Haifa.

 St Mirren

 In June 2022, Strain joined Scottish club St Mirren on a two-year deal, following the expiry of his contract at Israeli side Maccabi Haifa.
+Ryan left St Mirren in June 2024 at the end of his contract, deciding his future lay elsewhere.
 His grandfather Gerry Baker played for the Paisley club between 1958 and 1960.

 International career

 Youth

 Strain was called up to an Australian under-20 squad in August 2015.

 In November 2020, Strain was called up to the Australian under-23 team for friendlies against A-League sides.
 He made his debut on 17 November 2020 in a practice match against the new expansion A-League club Macarthur FC.